To improve charity infrastructure for organizations serving vulnerable populations.

-To create and sustain a movement of inspired communities revitalizing charitable infrastructure across Canada.
+To create and sustain a movement of inspired communities revitalizing charity infrastructure across Canada.

 Every HeroWork chapter delivers on three promises:

 We build legacies of infrastructure renewal, creating big social change.

 INTEGRITY is the hallmark of a person who demonstrates sound moral and ethical principles at work.

 - We are honest and open.

 - We are transparent (we say what we mean, we do what you say, we provide open access to information).

 - We take responsibility for meeting deadlines, we take ownership of our actions and we recognize our role if ever we come up short, and we fix it.